beatrice-public/the-music-project/project-flp/play-by-ear-french-bread.md

     1. Normalizing (for compilation instead of composition).
 1. Read books on music theory and fine grain terms.
 1. Learn instruments performance techniques to avoid rudimentary mistakes in composition.

-### Project planning

-1. Compose in group of 4.
-Push to Github after each day.
-1. Day 1-2: full length.
-    1. Separate tracks.
-    1. Detect speed, pitch.
-    1. Transcribe lead, bass.
-    1. Create playlist, avoid abusing one song.
-1. Day 3: rhythm track for all.
-1. Day 4: drum track for all.
-1. Day 5: decor track for all.
-1. Day 6: redo lead, bass track for all.
-    1. Separate tracks for composed music for validation.
-1. Day 11: exploring genres.
-1. Day 12: midi/8bit/sheet conversion.

 ### References